UNCG-DAISY/Coastal-Image-Labeler/docs/index.md

 5. API to give csv

 Use MongoDB Atlas for data storage.
 This will allow scalability and some compatibility since our current dashboard saves the tagging data as a sort of JSON object.

+## Plan

+1. Get auth0 and MongoDb to playnice
+2. Get initial nextjs and ui set up

+## Database

+- Use mongodb
+- centeral models will be user,image,tag,archive.
+- Make sure that auth0 and mongoDb work together for users, found [here](https://auth0.com/blog/auth0-tutorials-using-mongodb-atlas-as-a-custom-database/)